 - in your absence, transporting a child between the residence or approved venue and school or another education and care service or children’s service or the child’s home

-- providing education and care to a child in emergency situations, including when you might require urgent medical care or treatment
+- providing education and care to a child in emergencies, including when you might require urgent medical care or treatment

 - providing education and care to a child while you attend an appointment (other than a regular appointment) if the absence is for less than four hours, and the approved provider has approved that absence, and the notice of that absence has been given to the parents of the child

-- providing assistance to you in the education and care of children.
+- assisting you in the education and care of children.

 - be at least 18 years of age